-The drawback of OHV designs is finding a way to operate the valves.
+The difficulty presented by an OHV layout is finding a way to operate the valves.
 In a flathead engine, the camshaft is in the block, driven directly by the engine’s crankshaft.
-Since the valves of a flathead are also in the block, the camshaft can operate the valves by simply pushing them up and down.
-In an OHV engine, the valves are a fair distance away from the crankshaft, which makes operating them far more complicated.
-Many modern engines deal with this problem by placing the camshaft in the cylinder head, as well (making it an overhead cam (OHC) engine), but there still has to be some way for the crank to drive the camshaft.
+Since the valves of a flathead are also in the block, the camshaft can actuate the valves directly by simply pushing them up and down.
+In an OHV engine, by contrast, the valves are a fair distance away from the crankshaft, which makes operating them far more complicated.
+Many modern engines deal with this problem by placing the camshaft in the cylinder head along with the valves (an overhead cam (OHC) engine), but there still has to be some way for the crank to drive the camshaft.
 Both of the practical options available in the 1930s and 1940s — a train of gears or a metal chain drive — were complex, expensive, and noisy.

 Until well into the 1950s, most engines were undersquare, with a narrow cylinder bore and a long piston stroke.
 A long piston stroke gives more torque, which means better engine response at low speeds.
-Unfortunately, it also creates more friction and means that at high rpm, the average speeds of the pistons are very high; neither does anything good for engine longevity.
+Unfortunately, it also creates more friction and means that the average piston speeds are very high, particularly at high RPM, which is detrimental to engine longevity.

 By contrast, both the Cadillac and Oldsmobile V8s were oversquare, with a wide bore and a short stroke.
 The short stroke allowed the engine to rev more freely while the wider bore provides more room for larger valves, which further improves breathing.